Skip to content

 Environment variables

-The authoritative secret contract lives in ../infrastructure/docs/qdrant-secret-model.md.
+The authoritative runtime contract lives in ../infrastructure/docs/provider-runtime-contract.md.

 Variable Used by Secret source / notes